La Grande Gun Club (203 Gun Club Road)

 If you are registering as an individual, a parent or guardian can act as your coach and check in with event staff.

 Safety is our first priority for this event.
-Range Safety Officials will be provided.
-The EOU Trap Club will have Master Range Safety Officers (RSOs) at the event to oversee athlete and spectator safety.
-Everyone is expected to comply with all instructions of all RSOs.
+The EOU Trapshooting Program will have Master Range Safety Officers (RSOs) at the event to oversee athlete and spectator safety.
+Everyone is expected to comply with all instructions received by the RSOs.
 In the event of a safety issue or concerns, notify a Master RSO.
 Master RSOs have final say in all safety matters.

 In the event of inclement weather before or during the tournament, EOU will make safety the first priority.
 If severe weather is forecast, and time permits, all participants will shoot a lesser number of targets as determined by the event committee.
 If time permits, all participants will shoot more targets until the prescribed number of targets has been shot.
 If weather does not permit completion of the shooting, the team with the highest score of the round(s) every shooter was able to complete, will be deemed the winner of that competition.